FabioSeixas/fabioseixas/README.md

 ### Hi there 👋.
-I'm Fábio, Brazilian, 29, dad of a girl and developer!
+I'm Fábio, Brazilian, 30, dad of a girl and developer!

-I'm fullstack developer working daily with Typescript, React, React Native and Node at [ZigFun](https://zig.fun/en/).
+I'm Fullstack developer working daily with Typescript, React and Node at [ZigFun](https://zig.fun/en/).

-I currently learning Rust.
+I currently learning Golang.

 #### Reach me on